electricimp/LSM9DS0/README.md

 Returns the contents of the INT_GEN_2_SRC register as an integer and clears latched interrupts on XM_INT2.

 #### setIntThs_M(*threshold*)
 Set the absolute value threshold for magnetometer interrupts in any axis.
-Thesholds are given as integers and compared to full-scale.
-For example, the default full-scale range of the magnetometer is +/- 4 gauss, corresponding to a value of +/-32000.
-To set the threshold to +/- 2 gauss.
+Thesholds are given in gauss, and are compared to the currently selected range of the sensor in order to calculate the appropriate value for the threshold registers.
+Set the sensor full-scale range before setting the interrupt threshold, if using a non-default range.

 ```Squirrel
 // enable magnetometer